MarkJamesHoward/mimic-css-website/src/pages/instructions.md

 ## Configuration

-By default mimic-css will search .html files for classes to process
+By default mimic-css will search ".html", ".js", ".astro", "ts" files for classes to process

 In order to serch additional files we can create a file named 'mimic.config.mjs'